An article from the KPMG SPAC Intel Hub.

 A look at net income makes it even clearer that SPAC targets tend to be developing companies.
 Across all industries, a vast majority of the companies merging with SPACs in the last two years were not yet profitable.
 Most of them showed losses of $100 million or less, but a couple of the targets—in consumer, retail and travel, and healthcare and life sciences—were more than $300 million in the red.
 Meanwhile, the two most profitable targets were $173 million (energy and sustainability) and $132 million (financial services) in the black.

-See exhibits 2 and 3 in the document for more details on 2018-2020 deal sizes, target company revenues and target company net incomes.
+Download the document and see exhibits 2 and 3 for more details on 2018-2020 deal sizes, target company revenues and target company net incomes.

 2021 SPAC outlook